shashankyld/wifi-slam/README.md

 ```bash
 https://github.com/strasdat/Sophus.git
 ```
-3. clins package is places inside the clins_ws in CUDA11
+3. clins package is placed inside the clins_ws in CUDA11
 4. Build clins workspace

 #### Fixing nimbro or a new lidar/imu system errors for CLINS